nikhilsujith/Ciudad/README.md

 ## About The Project

-This is a project for the Web Data Management class at UTA with Dr. Elizabeth Diaz.
+This is a project for the Web Data Management Course CSE 5335 at UTA under Dr. Elizabeth Diaz.

 <b>Tools Used</b>
 - HTML 5